 The use of motorised instruments in unsedated patients is very risky, particularly where inadvertant movement of the horse can result in serious damage to the oral cavity that cannot be corrected.
 Motorised instruments can also cause thermal trauma to teeth and therefore it is necessary that the equipment used is water cooled.

 Bell Equine has access to the very latest motorised equine dental instruments.
-Antonio Hinojosa and Sam Morley, along with other members of our team are available to treat cases which require motorised work, as well as being able to administer sedation.
+Antonio Hinojosa, along with other members of our team are available to treat cases which require motorised work, as well as being able to administer sedation.
 This is usually cheaper for clients as the entire case, including both sedation and treatment, can be managed by one person.

 We are willing to provide a sedation service for suitably trained and qualified equine dental technicians where appropriate.
 A list of those individuals we are happy to sedate for can be found on the BAEDT website and the WWAED website.
 If you require an appointment then please contact our reception team on 01622 813700.